-Denmark held a parliamentary election on Thursday, September 15, 2011.
+Denmark held an early parliamentary election on Wednesday, June 5, 2019.
 An overview of the proportional representation system used to choose members of the unicameral Danish legislature, the Folketing, is presented here.

 Nationwide results are also available here for the following Folketing elections:

-The election statistics presented in this space come from official reports issued by the Danish Ministry of the Interior and Health, and election results published by the Danish Folketing.
+The election statistics presented in this space come from official reports issued by the Danish Ministry for Economic Affairs and the Interior and Statistics Denmark - which has detailed 2019 election results in Danish - well as election results published by the Danish Folketing.
 Voter turnout statistics for Folketing elections prior to 1988 were verified with the invaluable help of Dr. Jørgen Elklit of the University of Aarhus' Department of Political Science.
 Dr. Elklit is a well-known scholar on matters pertaining to electoral systems, both in his native Denmark as well as in other countries around the world.